nicktrimborn/4/exercises/02/questions.md

 Differences:
 - In-Tree are reviewed and maintained with each official mainline kernel release
 - Out-of-tree module may not be tested on each mainline kernel release and may only support certain versions
-- If Out-of-tree module cannot be incorporate and become in-tree it remains the developers responsibility to maintain and         support it
+- If Out-of-tree module cannot be incorporate and become in-tree it remains the developers responsibility to maintain and support it.

 ## 6. How did you define the module metadata?
 How does it work?
 Defined in the module source c file.  linux/modules.h defines macros that provide information on the module.
 Not used by the kernel itself